kinnison/rust-workshop/session-02.md

 can see, the syntax to create a struct is simply `Structname { fields }` and you can name expressions to put them in particular fields, or merely have expressions which consist of a variable of a name matching a field.

+You can also see that within an `impl` block we can use `Self` to refer to the type we're implementing.

 ---